Linked Data and the Semantic Web

 The following two figures show an abstract representation of linked data and then a sample of linked data with actual web URIs for resources and properties:

 We will use the SPARQL query language (SPARQL for RDF data is similar to SQL for relational database queries).
-Let’s look at an example using the RDF in the last figure:
+Let’s look at a live example using DBpedia data for Sedona, Arizona:

 We will be diving a little deeper into RDF examples in the next chapter when we write a tool for using RDF data from DBPedia to find information about entities (e.g., people, places, organizations) and the relationships between entities.
 For now I want you to understand the idea of RDF statements represented as triples, that web URIs represent things, properties, and sometimes values, and that URIs can be followed manually (often called “dereferencing”) to see what they reference in human readable form.